 - Remove toothpicks and slice.
 Set aside while you make gravy.

-- Serve with steak rolls.
+- Serve over steak rolls.